tinaponting/genesis-child-themes/README.md

 * Plush theme: A feminine theme with woocommerce.
 Very useful book bloggers.
 Bought by me, but I didn´t use it!

+* Simply Gorgeous: Change row 94 to your own text!
+Note: I couldn`t deltale all the text in the footer!

 ------------------------------------------
 *
 For icons: For Icons best use: https://www.favicon-generator.org